 Namaste Solar has a set of core values that we frequently referenced.
 In 2020, it became evident that the core values needed an update with an equity lens.
 Another task force gathered input and drafted a new set of core values to be voted upon by the co-owners.
 Some of the core values were revised, but we also have two brand new core values for our cooperative:

 - Equity: We work to build justice, equity, diversity, and inclusion by uncovering and dismantling oppressive systems in ourselves, in our company, and in our community.

 - Come As You Are: We cultivate an inclusive environment for people to bring their authentic selves to work and encourage a sense of community, having fun, and leaning on each other for support.

 Our core values are aspirational and something we strive toward each day.
-We talk about our core values with every new employee at their day one orientation, but they are also frequently referenced in conversations.
-The core values are vey much alive at Namasté Solar, even if we’re never perfectly living up to each and every one.
+We talk about our core values with every new employee on their first day, and they are also frequently referenced in conversations.
+The core values are very much alive at Namaste Solar, even if we’re never perfectly living up to each and every one.
 We continue striving.